Calories Burned Roller Skating

 Calories = MET x Body Weight (kg) x Duration (hours)

 Keep in mind that actual calorie expenditure can vary by 15-20% based on factors like fitness level, exercise intensity, environmental conditions, and individual metabolic differences.
-The MET value of 7 for ice skating represents an average across typical conditions and effort levels.
+The MET value of 7 for roller skating represents an average across typical conditions and effort levels.
 Your actual burn may be higher or lower depending on how vigorously you perform the activity.

-Ice Skating vs. Other Activities
+Roller Skating vs. Other Activities

 Similar Activities